 The first step in requesting a relocation is to file a Supplemental Petition for Modification of Custody with a request to relocate.
 If the move must be made immediately, for situations such as starting a new job, then the Court may grant a parent permission to relocate on a temporary basis pending a permanent decision.
 Discovery, the process by which information is gained from the other side, can be used to build a case for or against relocation.
 The case will conclude in a bench trial after which the Judge will issue a decision.

-Lindsey Sharp is a Melbourne child custody lawyer assisting with matters where a parent wishes to relocate outside of Florida.
-Lindsey recognizes the urgency of such matters and will quickly file your relocation request with the Court.
-Should the matter not resolve at mediation (attendance of which is typically required) then she will use the discovery process to establish that the move is in the child’s best interests.
-She will ensure that you are prepared for trial, that you know what to expect from the process, and that she is available to answer any questions you may have.
-Lindsey understands the seriousness of such cases and she will take your matter seriously.
+Lindsey Sharp and Deborah Dye are Melbourne child custody lawyers assisting with matters where a parent wishes to relocate outside of Florida.
+They recognize the urgency of such matters and will quickly file your relocation request with the Court.
+Should the matter not resolve at mediation (attendance of which is typically required) then we will use the discovery process to establish that the move is in the child’s best interests.
+Lindsey and Deborah will ensure that you are prepared for trial, that you know what to expect from the process, and that they are available to answer any questions you may have.
+They understand the seriousness of such cases and will take your matter seriously.
 Contact us today.

 We also service clients in the Brevard County cities of Titusville, Cocoa, Palm Bay, Grant, Valkaria, and Rockledge, as well as in the Indian River County areas of Fellsmere, Sebastian, Vero Beach, Indian River Shores, and Orchid.